webeng/feature_engineering/README.md

 Run `python link.py` to see an example.

 If you want fast keyword extraction, you will have to [install HDFS](http://www.hdfgroup.org/ftp/HDF5/current/src/unpacked/release_docs/INSTALL).
 Also, you might have to install pytables by running this command `sudo HDF5_DIR=/usr/local/hdf5/ pip install tables`.
+Also add /usr/local/hdf5/lib/ to LD_LIBRARY_PATH.
 I'll try develop a slower version without the HDFS.

 # Modules
 You can run each module individually to see examples.